-If you are new to painting, limit your ambitions at first so you can learn as you go.
-These 12 tips will help you produce sharp results with a minimum of expense and fuss.
+If you are new to painting, start with smaller projects so you can learn as you go.
+These tips will help you produce sharp results with a minimum of expense and fuss.

-The first question every home painter has to answer is whether to use oil-based or latex paint.
-Not long ago the benefits of oil, particularly durability and a smoother finish, were indisputable, according to DIY Network.
+Not long ago, the benefits of oil paint — particularly durability and a smoother finish — were indisputable, according to DIY Network.
 But oil paints emit strong fumes, are more difficult to use and require toxic solvents like turpentine and mineral spirits for cleanup.

 2. Get the right finish for the job

 Paint comes in an array of finishes, from flat (no shine) to eggshell, satin, semi-gloss and gloss (high shine).
-Each has advantages and disadvantages, and the best choice depends on your taste, as well as where you are using it.
+Each has advantages and disadvantages, and the best choice depends on your taste, as well as where you are using the paint.

 3. Don’t buy cheap paint

 A gallon of high-end paint can cost $50 to $100.
 Is it worth it?
 Often, yes, Consumer Report’s paint-buying guide says.
-Well, maybe not $100, but avoid cheap paint because it may force you to repaint sooner or use several coats to achieve the same coverage of a single coat of a better paint.
+Avoid cheap paint because it might force you to repaint sooner or use several coats to achieve the same coverage as a single coat of a better paint.

 - Find a paint store or hardware store whose clerks you trust and ask for their product recommendations and advice.

-- Consumer Reports tests several lines of paints and rates products (a subscription is required, or use your public library’s subscription).
+- Consumer Reports tests several lines of paints and rates products.
+You need a subscription to access the report, but you could use your public library’s subscription instead.

 Time and elbow grease spent on preparation — sanding, spackling, patching and cleaning — create a much better result.

 Case in point: Spend a few moments on your paint roller.
-Use a lint roller on it to remove the accumulated dust, hair and fuzz that otherwise will end up in the paint.
+Use a lint roller on it to remove the accumulated dust, hair and fuzz that otherwise will end up in the paint you apply.

-Employing a previously used roller?
-Trim the crusty edges with scissors, as shown in the video above.
+Are you employing a previously used roller?
+Trim the crusty edges with scissors.

 5. Try this neatness trick with a rubber band